censorship-no-archive/ceno1/doc/threatModel.md

 ##### NCC-CENO-010: Hard-Coded Bridge in Application Source Code
 Users can now configure their nodes to use alternative Insertion Authorities.
-However, there is no mechanism for announcing compromised Bridges yet.
+However, there is no mechanism for announcing compromised bridge nodes yet.
 Therefore this issue is **partially mitigated**.

 ##### NCC-CENO-011: Missing Recommendations For Bridge Server Hardening
-The CENO team has composed an instruction hardening guide for Bridge maintainers which can be found in [doc/secureBridge.md](secureBridge.md) and [ceno-freenet/INSTALL.Bridge.md](../ceno-freenet/INSTALL.Bridge.md), therefore the issue is **resolved**.
+The CENO team has composed an instruction hardening guide for bridge nodes maintainers which can be found in [doc/secureBridge.md](secureBridge.md) and [ceno-freenet/INSTALL.Bridge.md](../ceno-freenet/INSTALL.Bridge.md), therefore the issue is **resolved**.